ckan/ckanext-validation/README.md

 !['Validation report'](https://i.imgur.com/Mm6vKFD.png)

-Whenever possible, the report will provide a preview of the cells, rows or columns involved in an error, to make easy to identify and fix it.
+Whenever possible, the report will provide a preview of the cells, rows or columns involved in an error, to make it easy to identify and fix it.

 ### Data Schema

-As we mentioned before, data can be validated against a schema.
-Much in the same way that the standard CKAN schema for metadata fields, the schema describes the data and what its values are expected to be.
+As mentioned before, data can be validated against a schema.
+Much in the same way as the standard CKAN schema for metadata fields, the schema describes the data and what its values are expected to be.

 These schemas are defined following the [Table Schema](http://frictionlessdata.io/specs/table-schema/) specification, a really simple and flexible standard for describing tabular data.